jmatsu/remocon-starter-kit/README.md

 git clone git@github.com:<your name>/remocon-starter-kit.git
 ```

+2. Change the visibility of the repository

+`private` is recommended

-2. Set up your Github token and a ssh key for write access
+3. Set up your Github token and a ssh key for write access

 *Github token*